 * Euro up after final manufacturing PMI confirmed

-The Australian dollar and the Norwegian crown also shot up versus the dollar.
+The Australian dollar and the Norwegian crown also rose versus the dollar.

 “There’s a bit of a race for Congress to get something in the books before they leave for the recess for the election.
 If you’ve got airlines talking about laying off more than 30,000 workers, that doesn’t play as a positive narrative going into the election if you’re the incumbent,” Stretch said.

 Republican President Donald Trump’s administration has proposed a coronavirus stimulus package to House Democrats worth more than $1.5 trillion, and hopes are rising that both parties will reach a compromise.